Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Control-Plane Evaluation

 \subsection{Implementation}

-\paragraph{Control-Plane Smart Contracts} We implemented the control plane described in \cref{sec:details:control} as a set of smart contracts on top of the Sui blockchain~\cite{blackshear2023sui}.
-In addition to a smart contract that provides the bandwidth asset functionality, we implemented a marketplace that allows buying and selling assets.
+\para{Control-Plane Smart Contracts} We implemented our control plane as a set of smart contracts on top of the Sui blockchain~\cite{blackshear2023sui} that provide the bandwidth asset functionality, as well as a marketplace that allows buying and selling assets.

-\paragraph{Market Client Application} To allow ASes and end hosts to interact with the smart contracts (i.e., the assets and marketplace), we implemented a client application written in Rust.
-Our application allows an AS to create assets and marketplace listings and handles the assignment of $\resid$s, the derivation of the authentication keys, and the delivery of the reservation information (via smart contract call).
+\para{Market Client Application} To allow ASes and end hosts to interact with the smart contracts (i.e., the assets and marketplace), we implemented a client application written in Rust.
+Our application allows an AS to create assets and marketplace listings and handles the assignment of $\resid$s (using an online First Fit algorithm~\cite{kierstead2016first,gyarfas1988line}), the derivation of the authentication keys, and the delivery of the reservation information (via smart contract call).

-To assign $\resid$s, we use an online First Fit~\cite{kierstead2016first,gyarfas1988line} algorithm for interval coloring, optimized to our use case.
-First Fit provides a good compromise between ease of implementation, assignment speed, and practical competitiveness.
-Namely, it has a competitiveness between $5$ and $8$~\cite{kierstead2016first},\footnote{Assuming that an attacker would rather publish a paper showing a tighter lower bound for the competitiveness of the First Fit algorithm than force an AS to assign higher $\fl{ResID}$s, it should be safe to assume a competitiveness of 5 for First Fit.} but performs much better in practice~\cite{gyarfas1988line}.

 On the end host, the application handles buying and redeeming of assets and integrates with the \name data plane, i.e., delivers all necessary information to the applications using the reservation.